GigiOtoya/easy-weights/README.md

 ## Features

-- Weight Transfer: Transfer vertex group weights from a source mesh to a target mesh or multiple meshes within a collection.
+- **Weight Transfer**: Transfer vertex group weights from a source mesh to a target mesh or multiple meshes within a collection.
-- Clean Vertex Groups: Remove vertex groups with zero weights from target meshes.
+- **Clean Vertex Groups**: Remove vertex groups with zero weights from target meshes.
-- Smooth Weights: Option to smooth weights for vertex groups during the transfer process.
+- **Smooth Weights**: Option to smooth weights for vertex groups during the transfer process.

 ## Installation

-1. Download the Script: Save the provided Python script to your local machine.
+1. **Download the Script**: Save the provided Python script to your local machine.

-2. Install the Add-on:
+2. **Install the Add-on**:

 - Open Blender.
 - Go to Edit > Preferences.